top of page

 How Do I Approach Therapy?

-Offering a holistic and effective approach to your healing and wellbeing, I am a supportive, compassionate, and collaborative therapist.
-I emphasize providing clients with a safe space to explore their feelings, discuss their perspectives, problem solve difficulties, and ultimately, experience healing and enduring change.
+Offering a holistic and effective approach to your healing and wellbeing, I strive to be a supportive, compassionate, and collaborative therapist.
+I emphasize providing a safe space where clients can explore their feelings, discuss their perspectives, problem solve difficulties, and ultimately experience healing and enduring change.

-In our work together, I blend evidence-based approaches with a warm, intuitive style, offering practical tools, targeted strategies, and space for deeper reflection and meaningful growth.
+In our work together, I blend evidence-based approaches with a warm, intuitive style—offering practical tools, targeted strategies, and space for deeper reflection.
+I also drawn from insight-oriented approaches, including parts work (IFS), to help clients explore how their personal history and internal dynamics influence present-day patterns, relationships, and emotional experiences.

 Who Do I Work With?